 Step 3: Complete the program and complete the requisite internship hours

-The third step will be to complete the accredited program you’ve selected.
+The third step will be to complete the accredited program in Idaho you’ve selected.
 Even though every course is somewhat different, it’s fairly common for students to complete their academic training and internship in just a year.

 Step 4: Pass the PTCE or ExCPT Certification Exam